Jolinaiko Eco Tours - Experience West Africa!

 Flights to Ghana, Togo, Benin and Burkina Faso

-Most of the connection to Ougadougou, Lome and Cotonou go through Paris and flights are operated by Air Burkina, Air France and Royal Air Maroc.
+Most of the connections to Ougadougou, Lome and Cotonou go through Paris and flights are operated by Air Burkina, Air France and Royal Air Maroc.

 Consult a local travel agent to find out which airline offers the most suitable flight for you.